The official ways to Delay Windows 10 update installation (Home Edition)

 - Click on the start menu then select settings,

-- Go to Update & security than Windows update,
+- Go to Update & security then Windows update,

 - Here you will get an easy 1-click link to Pause updates for 7 days.

-- This option also available for windows 10 home users to quickly pause windows being install on your device.
+- This option also available for windows 10 home users to quickly pause windows being install on their device.

 - If you are looking for pause updates for more then 7 days then click on the advanced options link,